sagemath/trac_to_gh/Issue 391.md

 # Issue 391: Bundle adding apropos to SAGE -- try `conductor**?' for an example.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/391

 Original creator: ncalexan